Journal of the American Musicological Society

-The Journal of the American Musicological Society is a peer-reviewed academic journal and an official journal of the American Musicological Society.
+The Journal of the American Musicological Society is a triannual peer-reviewed academic journal and an official journal of the American Musicological Society.
 It is published by University of California Press and covers all aspects of musicology.

-The Journal of the American Musicological Society has been published three times a year since 1948.
-It was preceded by the annual Bulletin of the American Musicological Society (1936–1947) and the annual Papers of the American Musicological Society (1936–1941).
+It was established in 1948 and was preceded by the annual Bulletin of the American Musicological Society (1936–1947) and the annual Papers of the American Musicological Society (1936–1941).
 Online versions of the journal and its predecessors are available at JSTOR and the University of California Press.

+In 1948, the initial start-up costs were twice the society's treasury balance at the time, requiring that the society more than double its fees.